Prerequisites

 CAUTION

 Do not install Docker from the official Docker site.
-Instead of it, use the official repositories of your Linux distribution.
+Instead, use the official repositories of your Linux distribution.
 The repositories provided by operating system developers tend to be more stable and secure.

 1. Using root privileges, update all packages that are currently installed in your system: